vcfvct/aws-exam/README.md

   * `ReceiveMessageWaitTimeSeconds` is an attribute of queue, and `WaitTimeSeconds` is a parameter when doing ReceiveMessage call.
 WaitTimeSeconds has higher priority.
 * A FIFO SQS queue will end with the `.fifo` suffix.
 * The queue can be deleted by aws if inactive for [30 day](https://forums.aws.amazon.com/ann.jspa?annID=2532).
+* You can manage Amazon SQS messages with Amazon S3.
+This is especially useful for storing and consuming messages with a message size of up to 2 GB.
+To manage Amazon SQS messages with Amazon S3, use the Amazon SQS Extended Client Library for Java

 ## SNS
 * Fully Managed Push message service. (email/sms/email)